The War Wagon: Production

 The film was based on the 1957 novel Badman by Clair Huffaker.
 In September 1962, Huffaker announced he would adapt Badman into a script at Producers Studio for his own Lucifer Productions (they were also going to make Guns of Rio Conchos, The Day Before Tomorrow, and Ship on Highway 7), but the project eventually went to Universal.
 Huffaker said that, while he had written the novel in ten days, he spent three months writing the screenplay.
 Because Badman was the eleventh book that Huffaker had sold to a film studio, Trident Publishing put him under contract to write a book a year for five years.

 In June 1966, John Wayne announced he had signed a two-picture deal with Universal, the movies being The War Wagon and The Green Berets.
 This film would be a co-production between Wayne's company, Batjac, and producer Marvin Schwartz.
 The following month, it was announced that Kirk Douglas would play the co-starring role of Lomax in the film and Burt Kennedy would direct.
 The extensive second-unit stunt work for the film was supervised by Cliff Lyons.

 Filming took place in Durango, Mexico, and at Churubusco Studios in Mexico City, starting on September 19, 1966, and lasting 12 weeks.
 About the shoot, Wayne said: "We're gaining a day every week.
 This combined Hollywood and Mexican crew is great.
 If we can come home a week under schedule, we'll all be home with our families for turkey dinner."
 Despite pressure to finish shooting ahead of schedule, Douglas was late to the set one day, because he was shooting an endorsement for California Governor Pat Brown, a Democrat.
 John Wayne was late to work the next day, because he was shooting a commercial for the Republican candidate Ronald Reagan.
 Huffaker was present on set for the first and last three weeks of production and, while there, made a number of changes to the script.
 Kennedy said he let Wayne direct himself in the film.

 Dimitri Tiomkin composed the score, one of four film score collaborations with John Wayne.
 Tiomkin also composed the theme song, “The Ballad of the War Wagon”, sung by Ed Ames with lyrics written by Ned Washington.

 Reception

 Box office

 The film debuted in first place at the domestic box office.
 It grossed $9,563,000 in total, making it a success (one account called it a "smash success").

 Critical response

-The War Wagon was met with generally positive reviews from critics and holds a 90% "Fresh" score on Rotten Tomatoes, based on 10 reviews.
+The War Wagon was met with generally positive reviews from critics and holds an 83% "Fresh" score on Rotten Tomatoes, based on 12 reviews.
 Roger Ebert gave the film three out of four stars, calling it "that comparative rarity, a Western filmed with quiet good humor.
 It is also a point of departure for John Wayne, who plays a bad guy for just about the first time in his career."